 Schleicher ASW 24

-We have three excellent ASW 24 gliders for training and rental.
+We have two excellent ASW 24 gliders for training and rental.

 Pilot Approval Requirements: The pilot must have sign off by an instructor and must meet Williams Soaring Operating Policy and Insurance requirements - See Pilot Information Section.

 The ASW 24 was designed by Schleicher's Gerhard Waibe (the W in the name).
 The prototype made its first flight in 1987, entered serial production later the same year.
 It remained in production until 2000, although only a score were built in the mid-to-late nineties.
 It entailed a large development effort, as it was a complete departure from the preceding ASW 19 and pioneered several successful innovations.

 The fuselage, airfoils, wings and empennage were completely new, as well as many systems, e.g. the electrical ballast management.
 The structure employed a large amount of the then still exotic carbon fibre.
 The OSTIV Award-winning safety cockpit made use of an organic shape, tall sidewalls, crumple zones and exotic aramid fibres for crash protection.
 A large wheel with a disc brake and a large canopy with excellent visibility were other strong points of the type.
 The ASW 24 was moderately successful in competitions.
 It won a single World Championship in 2001, fourteen years after its market launch.
 As the contemporary LS7, the ASW 24 overstretched the technology available at the time: it has excellent performance in the cruise but less so in the slow flight range.